 9. Stiniva, Vis Island

 Stiniva has become very popular in the last several years.
-But still, if you are on Vis island, waters here are unpolluted and this is still a good place for snorkeling.
-See my recent video and details about Stiniva bay and beach
+But still, if you are on Vis island, the waters here are unpolluted and this is still a good place for snorkeling.
+See my recent video and details about Stiniva bay and the beach

 10. Blue cave, Modra Spilja, Bisevo island